zegerk/Lambda-Shield-2/README.md

 ## Configuring

 Update your wifi network name, password and IP address in the code.
 When starting up the serial port shows information about the wifi networks and their quality.

+# Credits

+Code based on the example of [Bylund](https://github.com/Bylund/Lambda-Shield-2-Example).